-Who should Get Grammarly Premium?
+Who Should Get Grammarly Premium?

-If you are a business owner that produces content on a regular business, say an eCommerce business that invests resources into their content marketing, then you definitely should get Grammarly premium for your staff.
+If you are a business owner that produces content on a regular business, say an eCommerce business that invests resources into their content marketing.
+Then, you definitely should get Grammarly premium for your staff.

 If you are a freelance writer that specializes in YMYL* niches, then Grammarly premium could be indeed helpful to you.
-Grammarly is also worth it for copy editors who have to go through lots of written content every day.
+However, Grammarly is also worth it for copy editors who have to go through lots of written content every day.

-What Grammarly premium offers, in my opinion, is the convenience of having one tool that does many things.
+What Grammarly Premium offers, in my opinion, is the convenience of having one tool that does many things.
 Being able to check for spelling, grammar, tone, and plagiarism in one place can save you lots of time.